Well Time: Frequently asked questions

 - For part-time and part-month employment, sick time is credited on a prorated basis for any month an eligible employee receives any straight-time pay.

 Additional details on accrual and use of sick time can be found in Guide Memo 2.1.7, Sick Time.
-Accrual of sick time for employees covered by collective bargaining agreements can be found at http://elr.stanford.edu/union/index.html.
+Accrual of sick time for employees covered by collective bargaining agreements can be found on the Cardinal at Work website.

 Does Well Time change my sick leave accrual?
 Do I now get an additional 8 hours of sick time?